25 Magical Tracing Worksheets for Handwriting Practice – 3 Free!

 How To Use Tracing Worksheets:

 Listen, this couldn’t be easier.
 Just print and go.
 That’s it.
 Kids know instinctively what to do.
-Hand them some cool crayons – seriously, the type of crayon actually helps here – or if you’ve got a struggling writer, grab these amazing pencils that are shaped a little like a triangle for better grip.
-They make all the difference – I’m not even kidding you (affiliate links, but opinions my own).
+Hand them some cool crayons – seriously, the type of crayon actually helps here – or if you’ve got a struggling writer, grab larger crayons or pencils for an easier grip.

 Then, print out these worksheets and let them go.
 I try not to correct them at all unless they’re just blatantly scribbling, in which case, I just say – let me give you some blank paper if you just want to draw.
 I want them to understand there’s a little difference between just free drawing and actually writing.

 If I see any effort at all, I praise, praise, praise.
-Humans respond much more positively to praise than criticism (actually have a degree in education – not making this up here).
-So, I encourage all the things they are doing right, without trying to lie to them.
+Humans respond much more positively to praise than criticism (actually have a degree in educational psychology – not making this up here).
+So, I encourage all the things they are doing right.
 Any positive motion, effort, I praise.
-I just don’t mention it when they go way out of the line or make a mistake.
+I don’t mention it when they go way out of the line or make a mistake.

-Nobody likes people pointing out their mistakes, you feel me?
+Nobody likes people pointing out their mistakes, me included!

 Anyway, the more fun I make it – the more they want to do it – and the better their handwriting gets, and they don’t even really notice they are learning!
 Hurrah!